plaguedplatypus/HarvestTrackingALT1/README.md

 # Plague's Resource Tracker

 An Alt1 Toolkit app that started as a simple mining tracker has gradually grown into a full-featured gathering companion for multiple skills.
 Designed to automatically track gathered resources, special rewards, and progress toward long-term goals.
 Utilizes chat box timestamps for duplicate protection and accurate tracking.
+Certain skills may require the use of Porters/GOTE to track.

 ## Features